xelatihy/yocto-gl/readme.md

 The use of templates in Yocto was the reason for many refactorings, going from no template to heavy template use.
-After many changes, we settled onn using as little templates as possible.
-This makes code more readable, and compilation errors easier to handle.
-I guess with C++ concepts this could change, but for now the complexity of using teplates was not outweighted by their generic use since in graphics, especially when using a data-driven programming mode, the number of types we handle is very low.
+After many changes, we settled on using templates following the established convention in the C++ standard library.

 We make use of exception for error reporting.
 This makes the code much cleaner and more in line with the expectation of most other programming languages.

 Finally, we import math symbols from the standard library rather than using the `std::name` pattern.
-This makes math code cleaner for graphics applications that generally use float rather than doubles.
+This makes math code cleaner for our domain.